Job posting wording has a direct impact on your quality applications. Here are 7 tips that should help you nail your wording.

 - collaborate (or collaboration)

-On the flipside, if you want effective wording to attract women in tech, you should steer clear of overly masculine-coded words such as ninja and rock star.
+If you want effective wording to attract women applicants for tech roles, you should steer clear of overly masculine-coded words such as ninja and rock star.

 Here are the top 10 masculine words used in tech job postings: